Skip to content

 Preserve Doctrine

-Do not rewrite ETIS principles.
+Do not rewrite ETIS principles to fit existing habits.

 Adapt implementations.